-1. The number of students overall and for each sub-group measured for accountability achieving proficiency on Grades 3-8 ELA and Math scores will increase as follows, for the next five years:
+1. The number of students overall and for each sub-group measured for accountability achieving proficiency on Grades 3-8 ELA and Math assessments will increase as follows:

-- 20% of our students who score at Level 1 will improve to levels 2, 3 and 4 the following year; - 20% of our students who score at Level 2 will improve to Levels 3 and 4 the following year.
+\sim 20% of our students who score at Level 1 will improve to levels 2, 3 and 4 the following year.

+$\sim 20\%$ of our students who score at Level 2 will improve to Levels 3 and 4 the following year.

-2. Through improved student engagement in learning, development of citizenship values and use of behavioral interventions, violations of the student Code of Conduct will decline in each school by 5% each year, for the next five years.
+2. Through improved student engagement in learning, development of citizenship values and use of behavioral interventions, violations of the student Code of Conduct will decline in each school by 5% each year.